nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Deletes the specified lecture(s) and all its embodied content from the same specified module.

 - [<span style="color:#e46c0a">`lecture_name_1, lecture_name_2, lecture_name_3, ...`</span>](#lecture-name-format): The names of lectures
-  - Must belong to an existing lecture in the module specified in `module_code`
+  - Must belong to existing lectures in the module specified in `module_code`
   - Must not contain duplicates
 - [<span style="color:#e46c0a">`module_code`</span>](#module-code-format): The code of module that contains the lectures specified by the names of lectures
   - Must belong to an existing module in Le Tracker